-This Tobalá mezcal always makes us think of dessert, and would make a fabulous after-dinner digestif with dessert or on its own.
+This Tobalá mezcal is an easy sipper, with tropical fruit notes and a rounder mouth feel.
+It makes us think of dessert, and would make a fabulous after-dinner digestif with dessert or on its own.
 Banana foster, creme brûlée, banana pudding … The possibilities are endless.

 Out of stock

 Town / Municipality: Santiago Matatlán